Manish0973/superstore-sales-analysis/README.md

 - *Power BI* – for interactive dashboards and visualizations
 - *MySQL* – for data extraction and querying
 - *Pandas (Python)* – for data cleaning and transformation
-- *Excel* – for data preparation and minor formatting
+- *Excel* – for data preparation and minor formatting, add column age and gender

 ---